collaborativebioinformatics/cov2db/README.md

 ## Features
-**cov2db** is a tool that allows for integration of available variant calls from SARS-CoV-2 strains into an unified database.
-This makes this information easily available and searchable for the scientific community.
-This workflow  accepts a variety of versions of variant call files (VCF)as input.
-Our pipeline will annotate variants, convert the files to JSON and input the information to the MongoDB database.
-Once in the database, information about variants are easily queryable using a graphical user interface in Shiny.
+**cov2db** is a unified database containing information about SARS-CoV-2 strains variants that’s easily available and searchable for the scientific community.
+Cov2db is hosted in a mongoDB server, but can also be accessed using our Graphical User interface, created with a Shiny R. Our pipeline also provides the tools for any user to include their own datasets to the database, generating a formidable resource for the study of SARS-CoV-2.

 Supported queries based on the following fields.